magsoft2/Perfon.Net/README.md

 * CPU %
 * Total .Net memory

-One could easy implement own counter deriving base or any specific counter of the framework.
-Todo: add sample for it.

-### Perfon.WebApi
-A wrapper for painless use Perfon with Web Api 2 projects.

-It provides Web Api for getting performance counters and built-in dashboard:
+Perfon.Net provides Web Api for getting performance counters and built-in dashboard:

 get counters list: api/perfcounters

-get values for selected counter: api/perfcounters?name={name}
+get values for selected counter: api/perfcounters?name={name} [&date={date}&skip={number}]

 html page dashboard iwth visualization of counters: api/perfcountersui

 html div: api/perfcountersuipanel

+It could be tested on the Demo site: [http://perfon.1gb.ru/api/perfcountersui](http://perfon.1gb.ru/api/perfcountersui "http://perfon.1gb.ru/api/perfcountersui")

+Counter values are the same as that of in JMeter and Windows PerfMon for both WebApi and MVC projects.
+(TODO: add comparison images)

+---

+### Perfon.WebApi
+A wrapper for painless use Perfon with Web Api 2 projects.

 	How to use:
 1. Add a reference to Perfon.WebApi.